The Best Cheesesteaks In Philly

 Saad's Halal Restaurant

-At Saad's Halal, make sure you pay attention to the people making your sandwich.
-If you’re waiting in line, or sitting at booth, you’ll have a front-row seat to folks in the kitchen creating something as beautiful as another Sixers championship trophy.
+At Saad's Halal in West Philly, make sure you pay attention to the people making your sandwich.
+If you’re waiting in line or sitting at booth, you’ll have a front-row seat to folks in the kitchen creating something as beautiful as another Sixers championship trophy.
 From the way the diced onions give the sandwich an extra crunch to the tanginess of the pickles and extra provolone cheese, watching it all come together is a process that would make a food version of SportsCenter’s Top 10.
 What you end up with is a steak that’s packed with so much meat that if it wasn’t for the tight wrapping, the bread would be permanently open-faced.

 Shizz's Steaks and Hoagies

 With so many cheesesteak spots in the city, in some neighborhoods, it may feel like a game of Where’s Waldo when trying to point out the best of the best.
-North Philly’s Shizz’s Steaks and Hoagies isn’t surrounded by a bunch of places serving steaks, so it’s the area’s best place to get a sandwich with sizzling onions and big chunks of beef.
-They sell steaks here that come in both snackable sizes (which are $5 and measure about the length of your hand) and larger ones for $9 that could be your full dinner.
-The large is big enough that you may have some leftovers for breakfast the next day, which (like finding Waldo in that color maze) will always make us happy.
+North Philly’s Shizz’s isn’t surrounded by a bunch of places serving steaks, so it’s the area’s best place to get a sandwich with sizzling onions and big chunks of beef.
+They sell steaks here that come in both snackable sizes (which are $5 and measure about the length of your hand) and larger ones for $9 that's big enough for a meal.
+The large is so big, in fact, that you may have some leftovers for breakfast the next day, which, like finding Waldo in that color maze, will always make us happy.